telerik/ajax-docs/api/server/Telerik.Web.UI/RadTimeView.md

 #### Remarks
 Setting this property to empty string will force Telerik RadTimeView to not render caption tag.

-###  OnClientTimeSelected `String`

-Occurs on the client when an time sell in the RadTimeView
-            control is selected.

-###  OnClientTimeSelecting `String`

-Occurs on the client when a time cell in RadTimeView is about to be selected

-###  HorizontalAlign `HorizontalAlign`
+###  CaptionAlign `TableCaptionAlign`

-Gets or sets the horizontal alignment of the RadTimeView
+Gets or sets the alignment of the associated caption.
-            control.

-#### Remarks
-Use the HorizontalAlign property to specify the horizontal
-            alignment of the data list control within its container.
-This property is set with one of the HorizontalAlign enumeration values.

 ###  CellPadding `Int32`